eserlxl/Arch-AI/README.md

 Arch AI disables Resource Planing in Queue Manager to improve unit production and construction rates.

 ### More Effective Barter Trading
 Barter trading policy is totally different from Petra.
 Contingency trading was cancelled.
-There's no excpetion for food buy rate.
+There's no exception for food buy rate.

 ### New City Plan
 Arch AI uses a new city plan to construct buildings.
-If Arch AI couldn't find a suitable location for construction, it uses the original city plan as a failover mechansim.
+If Arch AI couldn't find a suitable location for construction, it uses the original city plan as a fail-over mechanism.

 ### Adaptive AI Personality Adjustment
 Arch AI changes its personality during the game according to the population from defensive to aggressive or inverse.